-To nominate an individual or organization for this award, please send a one-page letter of recommendation to Allison Sellers.
+To nominate an individual or organization for this award, please send a one-page letter of recommendation to Joni Ford.
 Your letter should include specific examples of the nominee’s contribution to public education policy or practice.
 The award honoree will be selected with the help of the College of Education’s Advisory Board, which is made up of community leaders and educators.

 The nomination deadline is May 1.